 How are you supporting your mindset?
 Are your thoughts propelling you forward, or holding you back?

-The Aptitudinal Dimension of Self-Care
+The Aptitudinal Dimension

 Within the aptitudinal dimension, living upp means enlisting your strengths to make a meaningful contribution to the world.
 It’s being able to enter a state of flow regularly, to create, to add value to your community.